 Looking at how to go zero waste is something we should all be doing.
-These simple, ethical, and earth-friendly tips will help.
+These simple, ethical, and earth-friendly tips for zero waste will help.

 By Prarthana Majumdar